Jiseon-Klm/Uni-NaVid/hint_task_run_command.md

 - low-level instruction

 ```
 python3 online_eval_remote_control.py --instruction "You are standing facing the door at the end of the hallway.
 Walk straight towards that door until you get close to it.
-When you see a new path on your left, continue walking straight until you are about halfway past that left path, then turn right.
-You will see a new blue door.
+When you see a new path on your left, Go straight until you reach the blue door ahead.
+You will see a blue door.
 Walk straight towards it.
 That is your destination." --save_video
 ```
 - human-like instruction
 ```